zedlopez/ifm/Examples/Tilt3.md

 Example: ** Tilt 3
 Location: Extensions and story file formats
 RecipeLocation: Typography
 Index: Tilt 3.
-Playing cards with colored unicode suits
+Playing cards with coloured unicode suits
-Description: Displaying the card suits from our deck of cards with red and black colored unicode symbols.
+Description: Displaying the card suits from our deck of cards with red and black coloured unicode symbols.
 For: Z-Machine

 Books and articles about card-playing traditionally abbreviate card names into a simple two-symbol notation: a number or letter representing the card rank, followed by a symbol indicating the card suit.
 Suppose that we want to emulate this notation when taking inventory in our poker game.

-The trick here is that colored output is done in different ways by the Z-Machine and by Glulx, so we'll need two different versions of the same section in order to produce this output.
+The trick here is that coloured output is done in different ways by the Z-Machine and by Glulx, so we'll need two different versions of the same section in order to produce this output.
 The relevant source is right at the beginning: